coderefinery/IDEs/_episodes/01-introduction-to-dev-tools.md

   - "What is a code editor"
   - "What is an IDE?"
 objectives:
-  - "Clarify differences between code editors and IDE's"
+  - "Clarify differences between code editors and IDEs"
   - "Basic concepts of code editors and IDEs are introduced"
   - "Demonstrate how various tools can be used for developing code"
 keypoints: